 Lawyers and Legal Fees

-The best time to see a lawyer is before a problem occurs -- not when you are in legal trouble.
+A: The best time to see a lawyer is before a problem occurs – not when you are in legal trouble.
 Preventive law is one of the most valuable services a lawyer can perform.
 It can save time, trouble and money.

 There are many situations involving legal rights and responsibilities that can be handled without the assistance of a lawyer.
 However, if you are about to undertake a major obligation or if circumstances are confusing, it may be helpful to consult a lawyer.
 An attorney can analyze the legal implications of a situation, offer advice and decide how best to protect your rights.

 To help you decide if you need a lawyer, ask yourself these questions:

 - What is at stake, and what are the consequences if the problem is ignored?

 - Are there other ways to solve the matter?